 Check Level of Brightness

 Your garage hardly gets any natural light because windows are typically missing.
-If you want illumination, you may need to open your garage door.
+If you want illumination, you may need to open your residential garage door.
 Unfortunately, this means exposing yourself to harsh elements.

 Thus, you need good garage lighting to ensure better clarity.
 When you upgrade your light, look for fixtures that offer tons of brightness.
 Currently, you measure this in terms of lumens, or the amount of light produced during a specific period.